Taft In The Community

 Minds Matter Cleveland

 Taft is proud to support Minds Matter, an organization dedicated to helping hard-working and high-achieving students from low-income situations get to and through the best college for them.
-To bridge the opportunity gap, Minds Matter connects students with resources and relationships necessary to achieve success, helping them reach their true potential and become the leaders of tomorrow.
+To bridge the opportunity gap, Minds Matter connects students with the resources and relationships necessary to achieve success, helping them reach their true potential and become the leaders of tomorrow.

 Ralph Waldo Emerson School 58